thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Configuration files for child devices

-To manage configuration files for child-devices the `c8y_configuration_plugin` supports two aspects:
+To manage configuration files for child-devices the `c8y_configuration_plugin` aspects as below are relevant:

-1) **Associating with cloud's child-device twin**<br/>
+* Associating with cloud's child-device twin, i.E. managing supported configuration list of child devices
-Allowing to associate a configuration file with a cloud's child-device twin
-2) **Filetransfer from/to external device**<br/>
-Allowing to consume/provide a configuration file from/to an external device via network
+  * an external child device declares it's supported config-types to thin-edge via MQTT

-## Details to Aspect 1: Associating with cloud's child-device twin
+  * thin-edge maintaines the supported config-types of each child-device a separate config-file
+  * the plugin is the one that associates the reported config-type list from the external to it's cloud device twin
+  * these config-list files per child-device is also managed by Configuration Management feature from C8Y
+* Consuming/Providing files from/to thin-edge via network
+  * any configuration file exchange to/from the external child device is handled by an HTTP based filetransfer service provided by thin-edge

+## Managing Supported Configuration List of child devices

-For aspect (1) the external device sends an MQTT message to `tedge/meta/plugin/configuration/<childid>` to announce it's configuration management capability to thin-edge.
+The external device sends an MQTT message to `tedge/meta/plugin/configuration/<childid>` to announce it's configuration management capability to thin-edge.
 That MQTT message contains all configurations the external device provides.
 Thereby each configuration appears with a `type` and with an optional field `path`.
-If path is specified, the `c8y_configuration_plugin` consumes/provides the configuration-file from/to the given local filesystem path.
-If the field `path` is not given, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP filetransfer).
-The first case is intended for local processes (running on the thin-edge device) that represent a child-device, and the latter case is intended for external devices.

 The MQTT message is as below: